MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/AD-FS-Claims-Types.md

 Claim type: `http://schemas.microsoft.com/2012/01/requestcontext/claims/x-ms-proxy`

 This AD FS claim indicates that the request has passed through the federation server proxy.
-This claim is populated by the federation server proxy, which populates the header when passing the authentication request to the back end Federation Service.
+This claim is populated by the federation server proxy, which populates the header when passing the authentication request to the back-end Federation Service.
 AD FS then converts it to a claim.

 The value of the claim is the DNS name of the federation server proxy that passed the request.